Use Rerun with ROS 2

 LaserScan to rr.LineStrips3D laserscan-to-rrlinestrips3d

-Rerun does not yet have native support for a LaserScan style primitive so we need to do a bit of additional transformation logic (see: #1534.)
+Rerun does not yet have native support for a LaserScan style primitive, so we need to do a bit of additional transformation logic (see: #1534.)

+First, we convert the scan into a point-cloud using the laser_geometry package.
 We could have logged the Points directly using rr.Points3D, but for the sake of this demo, we wanted to instead log a laser scan as a bunch of lines in a similar fashion to how it is depicted in gazebo.

 We generate a second matching set of points for each ray projected out 0.3m from the origin and then interlace the two sets of points using Numpy hstack and reshape.
-This results in a set of alternating points defining rays from the origin to each laser scan result, which is the format expected by rr.LineStrips3D:
+This results in a set of alternating points defining rays from the origin to each laser scan result, which is the format expected by rr.LineStrips3D.

 def __init__(self) -> None: